spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/07.materials/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/07.materials/allliii.png)

 We use materials as the composition of the surface of an object.
+Therefore you can create a model that's surface looks like anything you want.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/07.materials/Screen%20Shot%202020-10-06%20at%2011.01.26%20am.png)

+### Creating a Material

+To create a material you need to first have the PNG or JPG you wish to use uploaded into the **Images** asset section.

 ### Storage are for assets that are used for simulating surfaces.